andrewblackmon/culture/README.md

 # The Black Tux Culture Book

-We have a collective purpose.
+Culture encompasses what we do, why we do it, and how we work together.
+The Black Tux has not had a written culture for the last 4 years - It has largely been a reflection of the values of the founding team and early team members.
+This document is our first attempt to put some words and clarity to these values and ideas.
+Our goal is that this document will help all of us navigate important decisions with greater alignment and consistency.
+As we continue to evolove as an organization, so will parts of this document.

+You will see that building confidence is a major theme in this document.
 Everything we do is in an effort to help our employees and customers show up as their best.

-We operate on trust rather than fear.
-Our default, is to trust our co-workers until proven wrong.

 ## Sections
 * [What we do](https://github.com/andrewblackmon/culture/blob/master/What-we-do.md)